 Saving for retirement is good.
-Keeping active and ongoing tabs on your retirement funds, which are all in the same place?
+Keeping active and ongoing tabs on your retirement savings, all in one place?
 Even better.

-However, IRA transfers of all types, including IRA-to-IRA rollovers, are governed by some important rules, and understanding them can help you avoid hefty tax penalties and headaches in general.
+However, IRA transfers of all types, including IRA-to-IRA transfers, are governed by some important rules, and understanding them can help you avoid hefty tax penalties.

 Here’s the scoop.

 People choose to open rollover IRAs for a number of reasons.
-You might find yourself in need of a new place for your retirement funds to live while changing jobs, for instance.
+You might find yourself in need of a new retirement plan while changing jobs, for instance.
 Maybe you’re simply moving to a different IRA provider and want to have all of your savings under one roof.

-If you’re leaving a job, chances are you have some money saved in a 401(k) — a type of employer-sponsored retirement account that’s funded with contributions directly from your paycheck.
+If you’re leaving a job, chances are you have some money saved in a 401(k) — a type of employer-sponsored retirement plan that’s funded with pre-tax contributions directly from your paycheck.

-But once you clock out for the last time, those funds will simply sit in that account, perhaps accruing fees and certainly not under your direct supervision.
-In fact, if you’ve jumped from job to job over the course of your career, as so many of us do these days, you may have multiple old 401(k)s sitting around.
-Too often, out of sight means out of mind… and it’s easy to lose track of our hard-earned assets.
+But once you clock out for the last time, those funds will simply sit there, perhaps accruing account fees out of your direct supervision.
+In fact, if you’ve jumped from job to job over the course of your career, as so many of us do these days, you may have multiple old 401(k)s sitting around from former employers.
+Too often, out of sight means out of mind — and it’s easier than you might think to lose track of your hard-earned assets.

 Even if you already have an IRA, you may want to transfer into a new one.

-One of the biggest benefits of an IRA transfer is that they aren’t subject to the same annual limits as regular contributions.
-If you have an existing IRA and want to add money to it, the IRS says you can only put in up to $6,000 per year (or $7,000 if you’re 50 or older).
+One of the biggest benefits of an IRA transfer is that they aren’t subject to the same annual contribution limits as regular IRA contributions.
+If you have an existing IRA and want to add money to it, the IRS says you can only put in up to $6,500 per year (or $7,500 if you’re 50 or older).
 But when performing a rollover, you can transfer as much as you want.

-This makes an IRA transfer a great way to move a larger amount of money into a new IRA, or to establish a well-funded Roth.
+This makes an IRA transfer a great way to move a larger amount of money into a new IRA, or to establish a well-funded Roth IRA — which allows you to make withdrawals at retirement age without paying income tax (since you’ve already paid before those funds are contributed).

-Note that you’ll be liable to pay taxes if you’re moving pre-tax contributions from a traditional IRA to a Roth, where only after-tax contributions are allowed.
+Note that you’ll be liable for taxes if you’re moving pre-tax contributions from a traditional IRA to an after-tax Roth account.

 There are also some other important rules to keep in mind to ensure you don’t end up paying additional IRS penalty fees.